 Cause Solution Power failure (power supply is overloaded).
-If the computer has a voltage selector, check that the voltage selector, located on the rear of the power supply (some

-Cause Solu Solution models), is set to the appropriate voltage.
+If the computer has a voltage selector, check that the voltage selector, located on the rear of the power supply (some models), is set to the appropriate voltage.
 Proper voltage setting depends on your region.
-2. Open the access panel, and be sure that the power supply cable is seated into the connector on the system board. З. Check whether a device is causing the problem by removing all attached devices (such as hard drives or optical drives and expansion cards).
+Open the access panel, and be sure that the power supply cable is seated into the connector on the system board.
+3. Check whether a device is causing the problem by removiall attached devices (such as hard drives or optical drives and expansion cards).
 Turn on the system.
-If the system enters POST, then power off and replace one device at a time and repeat this procedure until failure occurs.
+If the system enters POST, then power off and replace one device at a tand repeat this procedure until failure occurs.
 Replace the device that is causing the failure.
-Continue adding devices one at a time to ensure all devices are functioning properly.
-4. Replace the power supply.
+Continue adding devices one at a time to ensure all devices are functioning proper 4.
+Replace the power supply.
 5. Replace the system board.